 Brain Injury Symptoms

 Signs and symptoms of a head injury are variable.
 Bleeding or other fluid draining from nose, mouth or ears – may occur right after an accident or develop slowly over several hours.
 Other times symptoms may be very subtle.
 Depending on the nature of the trauma, scalp wounds, skull fractures and other brain injuries can result in:

 - Pupil changes

 - Hearing loss

 - Loss of taste and/or loss of smell

 - Personality changes

 Physicians will implement diagnostic studies involving the results of magnetic resonance imaging (MRI), computed tomography (CT) and X-rays to determine the nature of the injury.
-If they do not, treatment delay could be fatal.
 Brain injuries frequently require repeated neurological examination.
 Serious traumatic brain injuries may result from seemingly minimal trauma.
 Mild traumatic brain injuries may result in serious deficits.
 Get immediate medical treatment after any kind of head injury, even if it seems mild.

 Traumatic brain injuries can result from the negligence of others, including: